yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions.md

   </li>
 </ul>

-{{% explore-setup-multi %}}
+## Set up a universe

-Follow the setup instructions to start a three-node universe, connect the YB Workload Simulator application, and run a read-write workload.
-To verify that the application is running correctly, navigate to the application UI at <http://localhost:8080/> to view the universe network diagram and Latency and Throughput charts for the running workload.
+Follow the [setup instructions](../../#set-up-yugabytedb-universe) to start a local multi-node universe, connect the [YB Workload Simulator](../../#set-up-yb-workload-simulator) application, and run a read-write workload.
+To verify that the application is running correctly, navigate to the application UI at <http://localhost:8080/> to view the universe network diagram, as well as Latency and Throughput charts for the running workload.

 ## Observe IOPS per node